Many Americans are worried about their futures in a free market society, leading them to increasingly gravitate toward socialist ideology.

 The survey revealed that only 33 percent of millennials surveyed recognized the real definition of socialism: economic and social systems characterized by social ownership and state control of the means of production, as well as political theories and movements associated with them.
 Twenty-two percent thought this was the definition of communism.

 Equally concerning is that 71 percent could not properly distinguish the proper definition of communism: socioeconomic order structured upon the common ownership of the means of production and the absence of social classes, money and state.
 A whopping 31 percent thought this to be the definition of socialism.

 After soaking in these facts for a brief moment, it becomes apparent that a large percentage of millennials are willing to blindly accept socialism or communism in order to replace what they have now.
-Worse yet, a large percentage of millennials unwittingly prefer communism given their misunderstanding of what they think is socialism.
+Worse yet, a large percentage unwittingly prefer communism given their misunderstanding of what they think is socialism.

 These findings are scary considering that communism is responsible for over 100 million deaths over the last century!

 Yet this movement to the left could simply be a knee-jerk reaction—one made without all the facts.
 For instance, a Reason-Rupe poll showed that 54 percent of millennials preferred a larger government offering more services.
 However, when this form of government was described as needing more tax dollars, the support dropped to 41 percent (The Washington Post).
 Once given the facts, many retreated in their position and instead preferred the status quo.

 As in all other areas of life, the choices we make have effects—both positive and negative.
 Yet some calling for socialism want to have their cake and eat it too.